zzzprojects/learn-orm/tutorials/net-5/preview-2.md

 ## Garbage Collector

  - **[Card mark stealing](https://github.com/dotnet/coreclr/pull/25986):** Server GC (on different threads) can now work-steal while marking gen0/1 objects held live by older generation objects.
 This means that ephemeral GC pauses are shorter for scenarios where some GC threads took much longer to mark than others.
- - **[Introducing Pinned Object Heap](https://github.com/dotnet/runtime/pull/32283):** Implemented part of the POH (Pinned Object Heap) feature – the part internal to GC.
+ - **[Introducing Pinned Object Heap](https://github.com/dotnet/runtime/pull/32283):** Implemented part of the POH (Pinned Object Heap) feature â€“ the part internal to GC.
 This new heap (essentially a peer to LOH) will allow the GC to manage pinned objects separately, and as a result, avoid the negative effects of pinned objects on the generational heaps.
- - **[Allow allocating large object from free list while background sweeping SOH](https://github.com/dotnet/runtime/pull/2103):** Enabled LOH allocations using the free list while BGC is sweeping SOH.
+ - **[Allow allocating large object from the free list while background sweeping SOH](https://github.com/dotnet/runtime/pull/2103):** Enabled LOH allocations using the free list while BGC is sweeping SOH.
 Previously this was only using the end of segment space on LOH.
 This allowed for better heap usage.
  - **[Background GC suspension fixes](https://github.com/dotnet/coreclr/pull/27729):** Suspension fixes to reduce the time for both BGC and user threads to be suspended.
 This reduces the total time it takes to suspend managed threads before a GC can happen.
  - **[Fix named cgroup handling in docker](https://github.com/dotnet/runtime/pull/980):** Added support to read limits from named cgroups.
 Previously we only read from the global one.